Should You Invest in Sprott Physical Silver Trust (PSLV) Now?

 PSLV) stock’s latest price update

-Sprott Physical Silver Trust (NYSE: PSLV)’s stock price has decreased by -0.87 compared to its previous closing price of 8.04.
-However, the company has seen a -2.69% decrease in its stock price over the last five trading sessions.
+Sprott Physical Silver Trust (AMEX: PSLV)’s stock price has increased by 1.54 compared to its previous closing price of 7.99.
+However, the company has seen a 0.91% increase in its stock price over the last five trading sessions.

 PSLV’s Market Performance

-PSLV’s stock has fallen by -2.69% in the past week, with a monthly drop of -6.78% and a quarterly rise of 8.58%.
-The volatility ratio for the week is 1.42% while the volatility levels for the last 30 days are 1.80% for Sprott Physical Silver Trust The simple moving average for the last 20 days is -5.91% for PSLV stock, with a simple moving average of 5.83% for the last 200 days.
+PSLV’s stock has risen by 0.91% in the past week, with a monthly drop of -4.89% and a quarterly rise of 13.00%.
+The volatility ratio for the week is 1.26% while the volatility levels for the last 30 days are 1.72% for Sprott Physical Silver Trust The simple moving average for the last 20 days is -2.94% for PSLV stock, with a simple moving average of 7.47% for the last 200 days.

-During the last 5 trading sessions, PSLV fell by -2.69%, which changed the moving average for the period of 200-days by +12.41% in comparison to the 20-day moving average, which settled at $8.44.
-In addition, Sprott Physical Silver Trust saw -3.28% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PSLV rose by +1.18%, which changed the moving average for the period of 200-days by +13.30% in comparison to the 20-day moving average, which settled at $8.33.
+In addition, Sprott Physical Silver Trust saw -1.54% in overturn over a single year, with a tendency to cut further losses.

 Conclusion